- luck (n.)

 - luck (v.)

 - by 1945, from luck (n.).
 To luck out "succeed through luck" is American English colloquial, attested by 1946; to luck into (something good) is from 1944.
-However, lukken was a verb in Middle English (mid-15c.) meaning "to happen, chance;" also, "happen fortunately."
+Lukken (mid-15c.) was a verb in Middle English meaning "to happen, chance;" also "happen fortunately," but the modern word probably is a new formation.